-For many people, the idea of a work-related injury involves hurting your back while lifting a heavy object, falling on a wet floor in a factory or store or breaking an arm when an object falls from a rack of heavy items in a warehouse.
+For many people, the idea of a work-related injury involves hurting your back while lifting a heavy object, falling on a wet floor in a factory or breaking an arm when an object falls from a rack of heavy items in a warehouse.
 All of these mishaps certainly qualify as work-related injuries and are eligible for workers’ compensation benefits.

 However, According to the Department of Labor’s Bureau of Occupational Safety and Health, 33% of all workers’ injury and illness cases in 2013 were caused by repetitive strain injuries, also known as musculoskeletal disorders (MSDs).

 What Is a Repetitive Stress Injury?

 Repetitive stress injuries (RSIs) go by different names in different states.
 Some states refer to them as overuse injuries.
 Others refer to them as cumulative trauma, although this category also includes other injuries that may develop over time from repeated exposure to things like loud noises resulting in hearing loss.
 Pennsylvania uses repetitive stress injury.